Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

 Fix a positive integer $d$.
 Let $\M_d$ be the moduli space parametrizing $d$-to-$1$ covers $\phi: C_0 \to \Mbar_{0,4}$ together with a point $p \in \Mbar_{0,4}$. \end{defn}

-\begin{remark} The dimensions of $\M_{K,1}$ and $\M'_{K,1}$ are $4$, because these parametrize K3 surfaces of Picard number $16$ together with a finite amount of additional data.
-Likewise, $U$ has dimension $4$, because a point of $U$ is specified by a $3$-to-$1$ cover of $\Mbar_{0,4}$, which is determined by two cubic polynomials up to scaling and the action of $PGL_2 = \Aut C_0$, together with a finite amount of additional data.
+\begin{remark} The dimension of $U$ is $4$, because a point of $U$ is specified by a $3$-to-$1$ cover $C_0 \to \Mbar_{0,4}$, which is determined by a choice of two sections of $\O_{C_0}(3)$ up to scaling and the action of $PGL_2 = \Aut C_0$, together with a finite amount of additional data.
 The same follows for $V, V'$.
 In general we have $\dim \M_d = 2d-1$. \end{remark}

 First we will describe a relation between points of $\Mbar_{0,4}$ and certain rational elliptic surfaces.
 By taking covers, we will relate this to $\M_d$.
 We start by recalling the standard description of $\Mbar_{0,5}$ \cite[Exercise 1.3.10, Lemma 2.1]{cavalieri}.